Are you applying your anthropological skills, insights and experiencesto make the world a better place?

 At the time of submission, projects may be ongoing.
 However, no more than 2 years should have passed between the project conclusion and the award entry receipt.

 All entries will be evaluated by an expert jury.
-The decisions of the four to five voluntarily-participating jury members are final.
+The decisions of the four voluntarily-participating jury members are final.

 In the first year of WWNA Apply Awards, the jury was nominated by the main coordinators, Ferne Edwards and Roos Gerritsen, who will preside the meetings: